Triple-Layer Pretzel Brownies Recipe

 "I loved this with the salt and the chocolate.
 Really good brownie."

 "such a great flavor combo that it's worth trying to figure out the crust issues.
-I'll try the two cups next time, and chilling before cutting..."
+Perhaps brown sugar instead of granulated sugar? ll try the two cups next time, and chilling before cutting...one review that said they flipped the pan upside down and had the pretzels on top, hmmm…"

 "These were amazing!
 I read some of the comments and changed a couple of things.
 Used 2-1/2 cups pretzel crumbs, really pulverized them and 1 cup butter.
 The crust held together real well.
 Also refrigerated them overnight.Took them to work and everyone raved about them.
 Great combination of sweet and salty."